 "Tell your story, Frederick,” would whisper my then revered friend, William Lloyd Garrison, as I stepped upon the platform.
 I could not always obey, for I was now reading and thinking.
 New views of the subject were presented to my mind.
 It did not entirely satisfy me to narrate wrongs; I felt like denouncing them.
 I could not always curb my moral indignation for the perpetrators of slave-holding villainy, long enough for a circumstantial statement of the facts which I felt almost everybody must know.
 Besides, I was growing, and needed room" (Bondage 220).

-Literary critics have generally used this quote in order to show that Garrison was both paternalistic and racist.
+Literary critics and historians have often used this quote in to show that Garrison was both paternalistic and racist.
 They imply that Garrison was unwilling to believe that Douglass could or should speak anything outside of his own story.
 Garrison, in other words, was putting Douglass down.
 Moreover, they confirm this assessment by pointing out that Garrison objected to Douglass’s plan to start a newspaper and that the two men eventually “broke” their relationship when they disagreed on the interpretation of the Constitution.

 1800s Printing Press